Sparsh313/LoveNest/src/notes/hw.md

 6>MiddleWare:
 "Middleware is a function that sits between the client request and server response, used for tasks like authentication, logging, and error handling.
 It acts as a checkpoint to manage and modify requests before they reach the server."

+7>JWT
+a>User login (using email password) b>server will validate email and password and sends a cookie c>that cookie contains jwt token d>now whenever user makes a Api call that cookie will follow along with Api call and validate every time e>after validating req will be sent to user f>This process will be done every time we call an api